raylib-extras/game-premake/README.md

 ![image](https://user-images.githubusercontent.com/322174/107885046-d2808380-6eac-11eb-8c67-1cb923303c7b.png)

 ## Mingw-w64
-These are the inastructions for Mingw-w64, do these after you do the common steps above.
+These are the instructions for Mingw-w64, do these after you do the common steps above.

 ### Get a modern verison of MinGW
 devkit is a great way to get it.